linto-ai/whisper-timestamped/README.md

 The approach is based on approach Dynamic Time Warping (DTW) applied to cross-attention weights, as done by [this notebook by Jong Wook Kim](https://github.com/openai/whisper/blob/f82bc59f5ea234d4b97fb2860842ed38519f7e65/notebooks/Multilingual_ASR.ipynb).
+There are some additions to this notebook:
+* The start/end estimation is more accurate
-The main addition to this notebook is that **no additional inference steps are required to predict word timestamps**.
-Word alignment is done on the fly, after each speech segment is decoded.
+* **If possible (without beam search...), there no additional inference steps are required to predict word timestamps** (word alignment is done on the fly, after each speech segment is decoded).
-In particular, little additional memory is used with respect to the regular use of the model.
+* There is a special care about memory usage: `whisper-timestamped` is able to process long files, with little additional memory with respect to the regular use of Whisper model.

 ### Note on other approaches